ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Author Domain but not passing DMARC validation checks.
-These mail streams may be a combination of illegitimate uses of the domain, such as spoofing or other attempted abuse, and legitimate uses, as in the case of a mail stream created by an agent of the Domain Owner but one with is not passing is due to Authenticated Identifiers being unaligned or missing entirely.
+These mail streams may be a combination of illegitimate uses of the domain, such as spoofing or other attempted abuse, and legitimate uses, as in the case of a mail stream created by an agent of the Domain Owner but one which is not passing is due to Authenticated Identifiers being unaligned or missing entirely.
 For such legitimate uses, these shortcomings **MUST** be addressed prior to any attempt by the Domain Owner to publish a [Domain Owner Assessment Policy](#domain-owner-policy) of